tcoptrob/summer-school-2025/index.md

 The lecture slides and other material (e.g. code) will be becoming available [here](https://tinyurl.com/optrob25).

+Code for most of the practicals will also be available through a [GitHub repository](https://github.com/upatras-lar/optrob25-practicals).

 ### Schedule
 Each day will consist of a mix of background on key topics, hands-on examples both in software and with select hardware deployments, and research talks from leaders in the field.